EU-TEACHING/teaching-base/README.md

 # base
-Project for the base image(s) and classes.
+Project for the base image(s), classes and communication.